Losant/losant-docs/docs/dashboards/context-variables.md

 Context variables are stored on the [query string](https://en.wikipedia.org/wiki/Query_string), and each takes the format of `ctx[VARIABLE_NAME]=NEW_VALUE`.
 (Values must be [encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent).)
 For example, to set a context variable called "myString" to the value of "hello world", you would append `?ctx[myString]=hello%20world` to your dashboard's URL.

+In the case of device tags, the key and the value must be set separately as a device tag context variable is treated as an [object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects).
+To set a value of "hello=world" for the variable "deviceTag", you would append `?ctx[deviceTag][key]=hello&ctx[deviceTag][value]=world` to the URL.
+To set a value that uses a wildcard, do not set any value for the wildcard property.
+A value of "such as "hello=*" would thus be appended to the URL as `?ctx[deviceTag][key]=hello`.

 These URLs are valid so long as the context variable's name remains the same, and the given values pass its respective validation rules.
 Therefore, context settings can be bookmarked or linked to from elsewhere on the Internet.

 ### Links Within the Dashboard